eficode-academy/istio-katas/005-securing-with-mtls.md

       caCertificates: /etc/certs/rootcacerts.pem
 ```

-The modes are DISABLE, SIMPLE, MUTUAL and ISTIO_MUTUAL.
-For services within
+The modes are `DISABLE`, `SIMPLE`, `MUTUAL` and `ISTIO_MUTUAL`.
+For services
-the mesh ISTIO_MUTUAL is the natural choice as it uses Istio's generated certs.
+within the mesh `ISTIO_MUTUAL` is the natural choice as it uses Istio's
+generated certs and they do not need to be specified in the destination rule.

 <details>
     <summary> More About TLS Modes </summary>

-- DISABLE - Do not setup a TLS connection to the upstream endpoint.
+- `DISABLE` - Do not setup a TLS connection to the upstream endpoint.

-- SIMPLE - Originate a TLS connection to the upstream endpoint.
+- `SIMPLE` - Originate a TLS connection to the upstream endpoint.

-- MUTUAL - Secure connections to the upstream using **mutual** TLS by
+- `MUTUAL` - Secure connections to the upstream using **mutual** TLS by
 presenting client certificates for authentication.

 > You **must** specify the certificates when modes is set to MUTUAL.

-- ISTIO_MUTUAL - Same as MUTUAL except you do **not** specify the
+- `ISTIO_MUTUAL` - Same as MUTUAL except you do **not** specify the
 client certificates as the certs generated for mTLS by Istio are used.

 </details>